 He tours throughout North America with his own trio and quartet and has collaborated with numerous contemporary jazz stalwarts.
 He is on the faculty at the Litchfield Jazz Camp coaching both young and old players.

-The Trading Four jazz group in 2019 was the inaugural recipient of the Chuck Loeb Memorial Scholarship established by the Berks Arts Council and the Reading Musical Foundation.
+The Trading Four jazz group in 2019 and 2020 was the recipient of the Chuck Loeb Memorial Scholarship established by the Berks Arts Council and the Reading Musical Foundation.

 Trading Four consists of Sashank Sridhar, a 2019 Wilson graduate, on tenor sax; Cormick Costello, a junior at Gov. Mifflin, on bass; Joel Evans, a 2019 Muhlenberg graduate, on drums; and Isaiah Nygard, a junior at Kutztown, on piano.